CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 ## Possible Architectures

-{{% ctx %}} and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
+{{% ctx %}} Innovation and v7.2 can run side-by-side, allowing flows to be built and run for both of them from the same Gateway instance.
 They each require a different set of back-end components to be installed.
 Innovation can be added to a v7.2 installation and the only component shared by both Innovation and v7.2 is {{% ctx %}} Gateway.

 ### Recommended Architecture